Underground Garage Shelter, W.A.R.T.S

 “What do we know about them?”
 He shakes his head.
 “This is where you tell us what you know.
 All of it.
 Not the other way around.
 Why do they matter?”
 The interrogator has a hand raised to rub his temple.
 His companion has a hand resting on her leg, an index finger tapping at her knee as she waits for the prisoner to continue.

 Sia bites her lower lip, and wiggles against the floor, struggling to prop herself up into a sitting position.
-It takes a few moments, and her interrogators don’t raise a hand to help her, watching her every move with a look of distrust in their eyes.
+It takes a few moments, and her interrogators don’t raise a hand to help her, watching her, scrutinizing her every move.

 Sia doesn’t meet their eyes.
 The fresh burn of embarrassment and shame settling in at the damp feel of her underwear rubbing against her skin.
 A sad sniff forces her to cough, the stench that clings to her is hellish.
 It’ll probably mask the smell of piss.
 A glance at her filthy torn pants eases the embarrassment a bit- all the mud and filth she’s crawled through has covered her with a way to disguise her…accident.

 She leans her head back to avoid another whiff of herself and ignores the moist fabric…tries to ignore it, before finally managing to sit up.
 Testing the patience of her interrogators doesn’t seem like a good idea, so she starts again.
-“They matter.
-They….Their scientists have a habit of torturing people.”
+“They matter because they…Their scientists have a habit of torturing people.”

 “You mean the Underling.
 What does that have to do with us?”
 The male interrogator shrugs and shakes his head.
 “Underling are no friends of ours.
 Where are you from?”

 Dammit.
 Sia is from a time when Underling, righteous pacifist sea dwellers, were an ally to all of mankind.
 There were people who disliked their secrecy and a few groups that petitioned for transparency and expeditions to illuminate the mysterious kingdoms under the sea.
 To learn their secrets, their weaknesses, and all about the incredible technology they’ve been steadfast in denying humans access to.
-But overall, people trusted them.
+Overall, people trusted them, but not anymore.
+I forgot.
+How did I forget that?

 The nervous twitch of her lips barely registers as a smile.
 “I’m from here.”